ma-ji/amgps/_pages/about.md

 ### Policies
 ---

-- Mental health: The instructor urge students who are struggling for any reason and who believe that it might impact their performance in the course to reach out if they feel comfortable.
-This will allow the instructor to provide any possible resources or accommodations.
-If immediate mental health assistance is needed, call the Counseling and Mental Health Center (CMHC) at 512-471-3515.
-Outside CMHC business hours (8a.m.-5p.m., Monday-Friday), contact the CMHC 24/7 Crisis Line at 512-471-2255.
+- Mental health: I urge students who are struggling for any reason and who believe that it might impact their performance in the course to reach out to me if they feel comfortable.
+This will allow me to provide any resources or accommodations that I can.
+If you are seeking mental health support, call the Counseling and Mental Health Center (CMHC) at 512-471-3515 (8a.m.-5p.m., Monday-Friday),  or you may also contact Bryce Moffett, LCSW-S (LBJ CARE counselor) at 512-232-4449.
+Bryce's office is located in SRH 3.119 and she holds drop in Office Hours on Monday from 1-2 pm.
+For urgent mental health needs, please contact the CMHC 24/7 Crisis Line at 512-471-2255.
 - License for Open Education: This syllabus and all course content created by the instructor, TA, and students are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 - [University Policies](/policies/)